lucky9-cyou/S2-NeRF/README.md

 ## Abstract

 Neural Radiance Fields (NeRF) have revolutionized 3D computer vision and graphics, facilitating novel view synthesis and influencing sectors like extended reality and e-commerce.
 However, NeRF’s dependence on extensive data collection, including sensitive scene image data, introduces significant privacy risks when users upload this data for model training.
-To address these concerns, we propose SplitNeRF, a training framework that incorporates split learning (SL) techniques to enable privacy-preserving collaborative model training between clients and servers without sharing local data.
+To address this concern, we propose SplitNeRF, a training framework that incorporates split learning (SL) techniques to enable privacy-preserving collaborative model training between clients and servers without sharing local data.
+Despite its benefits, we identify vulnerabilities in SplitNeRF by developing two attack methods, Surrogate Model Attack and Scene-aided Surrogate Model Attack, which exploit the shared gradient data and leaked scene images to reconstruct private scene information.
+To counter these threats, we introduce $S^2$ NeRF, secure SplitNeRF that integrates effective defense mechanisms.
+By designing decaying noise related to the gradient norm, $S^2$ NeRF preserves privacy while maintaining a high utility of the NeRF model.
+Our extensive evaluations across multiple datasets demonstrate the effectiveness of $S^2$ NeRF against privacy breaches, confirming its viability for secure NeRF training in sensitive applications.

 ## Overview of $S^2$ NeRF
 ![s2-nerf](./assets/splitnerf.png)